WrobotGames/Jungle-Demo-Setup/README.md

 Things removed: all jungle 3D models and textures, font used for gui.
 Things still there: All gui, scenes with lighting setup, terrain, CC0 textures, music (CCO music)

 For who is this repo?
 This repo is for anyone who is interested in how the demo was set up, reminder that this was a hobby project, and im not a professional game dev nor a professional programmer.
+I couldnt be bothered changing the names of files/funcions, so expect some lazy names somewhere.
+## What how where?
+The project opens the main.tscn by default, this is the main menu.
+The main jungle scene is scenes/jungle.tscn
+All scattered foliage and the terrain is in the scenes/JungleFoliage.tscn file, seperated because saving would take too long.

 # Licenses: